capytaine/capytaine/docs/user_manual/cookbook.rst

 Animated free surface elevation
 -------------------------------

-This example solves a diffraction problem, it computes the free surface elevation and show it as a 3D animation.
+This example solves a diffraction problem, it computes the free surface elevation and shows it as a 3D animation.

 .. include:: examples/animate_free_surface.py